The Greenblatt ROIC: Value Investing at Its Best

 Calculating ROIC: The Equation of Efficiency

-To calculate ROIC, one needs to understand its two main components: Net Operating Profit After Taxes (NOPAT) and Invested Capital.
+To unpack the actual mechanics of an ROIC calculation, you have to break down its two moving parts: Net Operating Profit After Taxes (NOPAT) and Invested Capital.

 source: The Investing for Beginners Podcast on YouTube